dtn7/dtn7.github.io/index.md

 2020][iscram-2020].
 An integration of LoRa into DTN7 was presented and evaluated in the paper.
 A preprint of the paper [is available here][iscram-2020-preprint], the experiment fragments are available in the respective [GitHub repository][iscram-2020-experiment].

-The paper will be presented by Artur Sterz at the conference in May.
+Due to the COVID19-pandemic, the ISCRAM 2020 conference unfortunately did not take place.
+Therefore Artur Sterz will probably present our paper next year.

 ```bibtex
 @inproceedings{hoechst2020lora,